screemix/map_book_friending_app/README.md

 Wrote base backend for search

 ## Sprint 4 results
-Integrated ML algotthm with backend for US6
+Wrote ML algotthm and integrated it with backend pre written code for US6 As a user I want to search for users with similar book tastes MUST

 ## Sprint 5 results